Pariyatti/mobile-spikes/kosa-spikes/kosa-crux/2020-09-10-questions.md

   - vs. trading & finance systems (almost the opposite)
   - is this "backfill"? :)
   - "bitemporal range queries" ref: StrangeLoop Sept 2019
-- was CAS removed in favour of `match`?
+- was CAS removed in favour of`match`?
+  - yes. because compare on entity A and swap on entity B pollutes entity A's timeline